 Executive Summary

-Path to the Next Climate Stress Test
+Path to next Climate Stress Test

-Over the last few years the ECB have published a series of guidance and best practice publications in the Climate and Environmental (C&E) risk area.
-These publications and best industry practices indicate that while banks have made progress in incorporating climate-related risk, there is a high level of inconsistency in certain practices and also areas for improvement.
+Over the last few years the ECB have published a series of guidance and best practices publications in the Climate and Environmental area.
+The regulatory publications and best industry practices indicate that while banks have made progress in incorporating climate risks, there is a high level of inconsistency in certain practices and also areas for improvement.
 The ECB's supervisory reports aim to provide banks with examples and suggestions to improve their internal methodologies and processes.